Self-supervised debiasing using low rank regularization: Additional results

 \subsection{More observations}

-\textbf{CIFAR-10C.} Figure \ref{supple fig: rank_cifar} shows that the rank of latent representations from penultimate layer of classifier decreases as the bias ratio increases in CIFAR-10C.
+\textbf{Rank reduction.} Figure \ref{supple fig: rank_cifar} shows that the rank of latent representations from a penultimate layer of classifier decreases as the bias ratio increases in CIFAR-10C.
 In Table \ref{supple table: cmnist and cifar10c}, we supplement the unbiased test accuracy of CMNIST and CIFAR-10C from the experiments presented in Figure \ref{2 fig: cmnist rank} and \ref{supple fig: rank_cifar}, respectively.
+Moreover, similar rank reduction trends are observed in Vision Transformer (ViT, \cite{dosovitskiy2020image}).
+We train ViT on CMNIST and CIFAR-10C for 2000 and 10000 iterations, respectively, with Adam optimizer of learning rate 0.001, patch size 4, dimension of output tensor 128, number of transformer blocks 6, number of heads in multi-head Attention layer 4, dropout rate 0.2 and dimension of the MLP (FeedForward) layer 1024.
+Figure \ref{supple fig: rank_cmnist_vit}, \ref{supple fig: rank_cifar_vit} show that the effective rank of the output of the Transformer encoder $\textbf{z}_L^0$ (notation follows the original paper) decreases as bias ratio increases.

+\textbf{Rank regularization with moderate level of bias.} To study the compatibility of rank regularization with weak spurious correlations, we apply the rank regularization to the moderately biased CMNIST, i.e., bias ratio=60$\%$.
+Table \ref{supple table: weak bias} shows that the rank regularization works well in this natural setting.
+This implies that the rank regularization can be leveraged to reveal the moderate level of bias embedded in the representations, which is supported by the empirical results of other general datasets, e.g., Waterbirds, UTKFace or CelebA.

+\textbf{Nuclear norm regularization.} While the proposed rank regularization controls the auto-correlation matrix inspired from \ref{2 fig: unbias corr}, one may regularize nuclear norm of the latent representations, which is a convex relaxation of a matrix rank.

+To compare the quality of biased representations, we call $\text{DeFund}_{nu}$ as the proposed debiasing framework with normalized nuclear norm regularization, instead of \eqref{2.2 eq: rank reg}.
+Specifically, for a normalized nuclear norm, the absolute singular values are summed and then divided with the feature dimension.
+From our preliminary analysis in Table \ref{supple table: nuclear norm} below, the performance of nuclear norm regularization was underperformed by the proposed rank regularization in \eqref{2.2 eq: rank reg}.
+Moreover, for the case of the nuclear norm, top singular values are significantly large, as shown in Figure \ref{2 fig: lambda}, so that the distributional property of singular values may be obfuscated in the nuclear norm as shown in Table \ref{supple table: nuclear norm analysis}.
+This suggests that while nuclear norm may be a candidate for rank regularizer with a solid theoretical background, we recommend using the effective rank in feature analysis.